đź§ Refactoring Rails: From Service Objects to Clean Maintainalbe Code

 âś… Benefit: Calling

-is more natural thanCheckoutService.new(order).call
+order.checkoutis more natural thanCheckoutService.new(order).call.

 âť“ What if my model becomes too fat?